mrtnetwork/substrate/README.md

 An easy solution for interacting with Substrate chains using comprehensive metadata.
 Perform actions such as creating, signing, and sending extrinsics, querying storage, accessing runtime metadata, and more.

+Watch the example video to see how the plugin works in action.

 [![Watch the video](https://img.youtube.com/vi/nxevoDqABRY/0.jpg)](https://youtu.be/nxevoDqABRY)